X-ray polarization in the soft state of Cyg X-1: Results

-The model that was earlier used to reproduce both the spectrum and polarization (albeit not constrained by a fit to the observed energy spectrum), included a Comptonized emission and its reflection, the latter strongly exceeding the incident emission, by a factor of $\simeq 7$ \citep[figure 4 in][]{2024ApJ...969L..30S}.
+The model used earlier to reproduce both the spectrum and polarization (albeit not constrained by a fit to the observed energy spectrum), included a Comptonized emission and its reflection, the latter strongly exceeding the incident emission, by a factor of $\simeq 7$ at 5 keV \citep[see the blue curves in the right-hand panel in figure 4 in][]{2024ApJ...969L..30S}.
 A key assumption was that the disk behaved as a perfect reflector.
 To assess whether such a reflection-dominated scenario is compatible with the data for the case of a more realistic description of reflection, we repeated our spectral analysis while retaining the assumptions of model 2 but imposing the constraint $\mathcal{R} \ge 7$.
 This defines our model 5.
 The resulting fit provides a substantially worse description of the data, with $\Delta \chi^2 = 101$ (761 compared to 660 in model 2), and clear residuals appear around the Fe K$\alpha$ region, as shown in Fig.~\ref{fig:model5}.

-We have also considered a phenomenological spectral model that strictly follows the definition of the fully relativistic model in \citet{2024ApJ...969L..30S}, as given in their Section 3.2.2.
-In this case, we find parameters similar to those reported in their Table 2, in particular $\mathcal{R} \simeq 0.79$, which again does not support a strong dominance of reflection.
+We also considered a phenomenological spectral model that strictly follows the definition of the fully relativistic model in \citet{2024ApJ...969L..30S}, as given in their Sect.
+3.2.2.
+In this case, we find parameters similar to those reported in their Table 2, in particular $\mathcal{R} \simeq 0.79$, which again does not support a strong reflection dominance.
 When applied to our data, this model produces a residual pattern very similar to that shown in Fig.~3 of \citet{2024ApJ...969L..30S} and yields $\chi^2_{\nu} = 1036/644$.
 The spectral models developed here, therefore, provide a statistically better description of the data.